etcd-io/etcd/Documentation/metrics.md

 High file descriptors (`file_descriptors_used_total`) usage (near the file descriptors limitation of the process) indicates a potential out of file descriptors issue.
 That might cause etcd fails to create new WAL files and panics.

-[Proposal](glossary.md#proposal) durations (`proposal_durations_seconds`) give you an histogram about the proposal commit latency.
+[Proposal](glossary.md#proposal) durations (`proposal_durations_seconds`) give you a histogram about the proposal commit latency.
 Latency can be introduced into this process by network and disk IO.

 Pending proposal (`pending_proposal_total`) gives you an idea about how many proposal are in the queue and waiting for commit.
 An increasing pending number indicates a high client load or an unstable cluster.